PacktPublishing/Django-4-by-example/README.md

 Since bold text doesn't apply well in code files, I have tried to mark changed lines with a comment.
 Where an entire block is new or changed, there is a hashtag on the line following the end of changed lines.

+Filenames like `filename_00.py` are the auto-generated files before any edits are applied, they exist for informational purposes only.